For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Temp work

-When looking for a summer job, it can help to sign up with a temp agency.
-They should be able to help you find short-term work contracts with good rates of pay.
+When looking for a summer job, consider signing up with a temp agency.
+They should be able to help you find short-term work contracts with good pay.

 There can be a huge range of roles available as temporary contracts.
-You might find opportunities that involve admin, customer service, sales, warehouse tasks, working on reception and more.
+You might find opportunities that cover admin, customer service, sales, warehouse tasks, working on reception and more.

-You could gain some valuable experience through temp work that would look great on your CV.
+You could gain valuable experience through temp work that would look great on your CV.

 A good place to find flexible and temporary roles is Indeed Flex (link below).